mingwu-li/coco_fmincon/README.md

 Based on these observations, we write wrapper functions for **fmincon**.
 Given a problem constructed using COCO, all zero/inequality functions are interpreted as equality/inequality constraints, and a monitor function with an identifier is used to define the objective.

 A few examples including a bang-bang optimal control problem are included in this repo.
-More info about the wrapper functions and examples can be found in doc folder.
+More info about the wrapper functions and examples can be found in docs folder.